About Embr Wave

 A personal heating and cooling device that effortlessly regulates your body temperature might sound too good to be true, but our research into Embr Wave reveals that the wearable makes that a reality for some people.

-While we couldn’t find much research on the effectiveness of thermal comfort personal devices for regulating your perceived body temperature, customer reviews were overall enthusiastic about the difference that Embr Wave made in their lives.
-Though some people noted that the device seemed glitchy and didn’t work as promised, those who found that it worked as described wrote that it worked to make them feel more comfortable in both hot and cold situations.
+Some people noted, however, that the device seemed glitchy and didn’t work as promised, those who found that it worked as described wrote that it worked to make them feel more comfortable in both hot and cold situations.

 While it seems clear that there are cheaper measures you can take to regulate your body temperature (such as wearing extra clothing), Embr Wave promises to offer an unobtrusive, personalized solution that will alter your temperature quickly, making it useful for managing medically-induced temperature discomfort like hot flashes.